Abscessed Tooth in Children: Care Instructions

 An abscessed tooth needs to be treated by a dental professional right away.
 If it is not treated, the infection could spread to other parts of your child's body.
 A dentist will give your child antibiotics to stop the infection.
-He or she may make a hole in the tooth or cut open (lance) the abscess inside your child's mouth so that the infection can drain, which should relieve your child's pain.
-Your child may need to have a root canal treatment, which tries to save the tooth by taking out the infected pulp and replacing it with a healing medicine and/or a filling.
-If these treatments do not work, the dentist may have to remove the tooth.
+If antibiotics don't stop the infection, your child may need other treatments.

 Call 911 anytime you think your child may need emergency care.
 For example, call if:

 - Your child has trouble breathing.